adrianomars/TurretXY/README.md

 - Rolling average smoothes motor movement and deadzones stop the motors from jittering when still due to noise.

-- Servo ramp up ensures that the servos start at their minimum angle of 0 degrees.
+- Servo ramp up ensures that the servos start at an angle of 90 degrees for use with a joystick.

 - Capable of using an ST7735 display to view duty cycle percentage, aiming angle, and the PWM waveform for both servo motors.
 PWM highs are shown in green and lows are shown in red for visibility.

 - Timers capture both PWM signal's falling and rising edge allowing for information about the PWM signals to be displayed.

-- A push button which uses an external interrupt switches between scrolling wave, static wave, and aiming angle display mode.
+- A push button which has a debounce and uses an external interrupt switches between scrolling wave, static wave, and aiming angle display mode.

 - UART allows for debugging through the serial monitor using printf().